lambdaclass/lambdaclass_hacking_learning_path/README.md

 - Use MIT license.
 - Fill the description field at the top of the repo page.
 - Write a decent README.
-- A good readme starts with a succint description (one or two sentences) and, when possible, a very short and illustrative example use.
+- A good readme starts with a succinct description (one or two sentences) and, when possible, a very short and illustrative example use.
 The rest of the details go after this header.
 - Use continuous integration, most likely travis.org.
 - Make a good balance of features vs maintenance.
 Maintenance details usually matter more than adding a lot of features.